iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 **Problem**: Verify a seller's identity.
 This verification would reduce small sellers' compliance burden and reputation risks.

-1. An e-commerce site allows an employee which the seller previously authorized to create a decentralized identity (DID for organization) using the Ecommerce-SSI Bridge.
+1. An e-commerce site allows an employee, which the seller previously authorized, to create a decentralized identity (DID for organization) using the Ecommerce-SSI Bridge.
-2. The seller requests an Issuer (e.g., its bank) to issue a credential stating its Know Your Customer(KYC) status.
+2. The seller requests an Issuer (e.g., its bank) to issue a credential stating its Know Your Customer (KYC) status.
 3. The seller presents the credentials to the e-commerce site operator using the Ecommerce-SSI Bridge.
 4. The e-commerce site operator verifies the seller’s credentials using the Ecommerce-SSI Bridge and allows the seller to trade on its marketplace